OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 - phase transitions
 - electromagnetic surfaces
 - fluid boundaries

-Conclusion
+- event horizons
+- material junctions

+Conclusion:
-Boundaries frequently act as structure-generating regions.
+Boundaries are structure-generating locations.

+Status: Observed

 ---

-LEVEL 1: SUPPORTED PRINCIPLES
+Level 1: Supported Scientific Ideas

-These ideas are well supported by existing science but are not unique to One-Wave.
+These are supported by existing science, but they are not unique to One-Wave.

-P1.1 Stable Modes Produce Stable Patterns
+P1.1 Stable Modes Produce Stable Structures

-Standing waves naturally generate persistent structures.
+Standing waves and normal modes naturally create persistent patterns.

 Supported by:

 - acoustics
 - optics
-- resonant cavities
+- cavity resonators

-Status

-SUPPORTED
+- quantum bound states

+Status: Supported

 ---

 P1.2 Geometry Determines Allowed Modes

-The shape and topology of a system constrain the patterns that may exist within it.
+The shape and boundary conditions of a system determine which modes can exist.

 Supported by:

 - normal mode analysis
 - spherical harmonics
 - cavity physics
+- waveguides
-- spectral geometry
+- eigenvalue problems

-Status

-SUPPORTED
+Status: Supported

 ---

-P1.3 Nested Structure Is Common
+P1.3 Nested Structures Are Common

-Stable systems frequently contain stable substructures.
+Stable systems often contain stable substructures.

 Examples:

-- atoms
+- atoms inside molecules
-- planetary systems
+- molecules inside cells
+- cells inside organisms
-- biological systems
+- planets inside solar systems

-Status

-SUPPORTED
+- stars inside galaxies

+Status: Supported

 ---

-P1.4 Resonance Produces Harmonic Families

-Many physical systems organize into discrete harmonic relationships.

-Examples:

-- musical harmonics
-- cavity resonances
-- waveguide modes
-- atomic energy structures

-Status

-SUPPORTED

-One-Wave Interpretation

-Reality may ultimately be describable through allowed resonant families rather than fundamental objects.

-This interpretation remains unproven.
+P1.4 Discrete Spectra Can Arise From Continuous Fields

+A continuous field with boundary conditions can produce discrete allowed states.

+This means discreteness does not automatically require tiny solid objects.

+Status: Supported

 ---

-LEVEL 2: MATHEMATICAL RESULTS SURVIVING AUDIT
+Level 2: One-Wave Audits With Positive Results

-These are mathematical structures that survived current review.
+These are places where the framework has survived initial mathematical review.

-These results do not establish that nature uses the model.

-They establish that the mathematics is internally consistent.
+They are not full proof of the theory.

 P2.1 S³ Mode Structure Exists

-The three-sphere naturally supports discrete mode families.
+The 3-sphere naturally contains discrete mode families.

-Status

-MATHEMATICALLY VERIFIED
+Result:
+A curved compact geometry can generate ordered mode structure.

+Status: Verified mathematical structure

 ---

-P2.2 Dirac Spectrum Produces Ordered Ladders
+P2.2 Round S³ Dirac Spectrum Produces Ordered Ladders

-For the round three-sphere:
+For the round 3-sphere, the Dirac spectrum has the expected ladder form:

+±(n + 3/2)

-with the expected degeneracy structure.
+with the expected degeneracy pattern.

-Status

-MATHEMATICALLY VERIFIED
+Result:
+The basic spectral ladder exists without inventing extra objects.

+Status: Verified mathematical structure

 ---

 P2.3 Geometry Alone Produces Rich Spectra

-Complex mode structures emerge from geometry without introducing additional particle assumptions.

-Status

-MATHEMATICALLY VERIFIED

-Important Limitation

-This result is not unique to One-Wave.

-Many established physical theories also obtain rich spectra from geometry.
+Changing geometry changes the mode spectrum.

+This supports the general One-Wave direction:

+geometry + boundary + resonance → allowed structure

+Status: Supported by audit

 ---

-P2.4 Z₃ / Triad Structures Recur Naturally
+P2.4 Z3 / Triad Structures Appear Naturally

-Three-fold phase relationships appear repeatedly throughout mathematics and physics.
+Three-fold phase relationships occur repeatedly in mathematics and physics.

-Status

-VERIFIED AS A STRUCTURAL OBSERVATION

-Not Yet Established

-No derivation currently connects these structures to observed lepton masses.
+Examples:

+- hexagonal symmetry
+- 120-degree phase spacing
+- cyclic triads
+- three-mode decompositions

+Important limitation:
+This has not proven the origin of lepton masses.

+Status: Verified as structural observation only

 ---

-LEVEL 3: ACTIVE HYPOTHESES UNDER TEST
+P2.5 Koide-Like Direction Remains Promising But Unproven

+The lepton mass pattern suggests a possible connection between:

+- three generations
+- phase spacing
+- Z3 symmetry
+- common ground closure

+But this is not yet derived from One-Wave first principles.

+Status: Promising but unproven

+---

+Level 3: Active One-Wave Hypotheses Under Test

 These are central One-Wave claims.

-No proof currently exists.
+They are not proven.

+H3.1 Resistance Is Compression Response

+Claim:
+Resistance arises from medium compression caused by displacement through a constrained path.

+Possible test targets:

+- geometry-dependent resistance effects
+- boundary-sensitive behavior
+- stress-related changes
+- thermal response as failed coherence

+Status: Under audit

 ---

-H3.1 Resistance As Compression Response

-Claim

-Electrical resistance emerges from compression-like responses within an underlying medium.

-Required Evidence

-Must reproduce:

-- known resistance laws
+H3.2 Magnetic Fields Are Boundary Shells

+Claim:
+Magnetic behavior emerges as an oscillating boundary shell around expressed current flow.

+Possible test targets:

-- material dependence
+- shell-like organization
-- temperature dependence
+- geometry dependence
-- geometric scaling
+- shielding behavior

-Status

-UNDER AUDIT
+- field behavior around coils, rings, and toroids

+Status: Under audit

 ---

-H3.2 Magnetic Fields As Boundary Structures

-Claim

-Magnetic behavior emerges from oscillatory boundary organization.

-Required Evidence
+H3.3 Protons Are Stable Knotted Coils

+Claim:
+A proton is a stable coiled wave structure rather than a tiny solid particle.

 Must reproduce:

-- field geometry
-- induction
-- electromagnetic wave behavior
-- known magnetic measurements

-Status

-UNDER AUDIT

----

-H3.3 Protons As Stable Knotted Coils

-Claim

-The proton is a stable self-organized energy structure.

-Required Evidence

-Must reproduce:

 - charge
+- mass
 - magnetic moment
 - stability
-- scattering measurements
+- scattering data

-Status

-UNDER AUDIT
+- proton radius behavior

+Status: Under audit

 ---

-H3.4 Quarks As Internal Vortices
+H3.4 Quarks Are Internal Vortices

-Claim
+Claim:

-Observed quark behavior reflects internal vortex structure within larger modes.
+Quarks are internal vortex modes inside the larger proton knot.

-Required Evidence

 Must explain:

 - confinement
-- fractional charges
+- fractional charge appearance
-- scattering data
+- scattering signatures
-- hadron structure

-Status

-UNDER AUDIT
+- internal mode behavior

+Status: Under audit

 ---

-H3.5 Gluons As Boundary Tension
+H3.5 Gluons Are Boundary Tension

-Claim

-Confinement emerges from surface-tension-like boundary effects.

-Required Evidence
+Claim:
+Gluon behavior corresponds to boundary tension inside the proton structure.

+Must reproduce:

-Must reproduce known confinement behavior quantitatively.
+- confinement behavior

-Status

-UNDER AUDIT
+- QCD-like binding behavior
+- high-energy scattering results
+- asymptotic freedom behavior, if possible

+Status: Under audit

 ---

-LEVEL 4: UNRESOLVED QUESTIONS

-These questions currently have no accepted One-Wave solution.
+H3.6 Charge Is Not Yet Defined

+Claim under investigation:
+Charge may be a stable orientation, phase, boundary condition, or displacement relationship in the medium.

+Problem:
+One-Wave does not yet have a clean derivation of charge.

+Status: Unresolved core hypothesis

 ---

+Level 4: Unresolved Questions

+These are the major problems that must be solved before One-Wave can become a physical theory.

-U4.1 What Is The Underlying Medium?
+U4.1 What Is The Medium?

 Unknown.

+One-Wave assumes a continuous underlying medium or field, but the physical nature of that medium is not yet defined.

+Status: Open

 ---

-U4.2 Why These Specific Modes?
+U4.2 Why These Modes?

 Unknown.

+The theory must explain why observed particles correspond to specific allowed modes and not others.

+Status: Open

 ---